redhat-cop/patch-operator/readme.md

 ### Patch Controller Security Considerations

 The patch enforcement enacted by the patch controller is executed with a client which uses the service account referenced by the `serviceAccountRef` field.
 So before a patch object can actually work an administrator must have granted the needed permissions to a service account in the same namespace.
 The `serviceAccountRef` will default to the `default` service account if not specified.

+### Patch Controller Performance Considerations

+The patch controller will create a controller-manager and per `Patch` object and a reconciler for each of the `PatchSpec` defined in the array on patches in the `Patch` object.
+These reconcilers share the same cached client.
+In order to be able to watch changes on target and source objects of a `PatchSpec`, all of the target and source object type instances will be cached by the client.
+This is a normal behavior of a controller-manager client, but it implies that if you create patches on object types that have many instances in etcd (Secrets, ServiceAccounts, Namespaces for example), the patch operator instance will require a significant amount of memory.
+A way to contain this issue is to try to aggregate together `PatchSpec` that deal with the same object types.
+This will cause those object type instances to cached only once.

 ## Deploying the Operator